Transistor (video game)

-Transistor is an action role-playing video game developed and published by Supergiant Games.
+Transistor is an action role-playing game developed and published by Supergiant Games.
 The game was released in May 2014 for Microsoft Windows and PlayStation 4, for OS X and Linux in October 2014, and iOS devices in June 2015.
 Transistor sold over one million copies across all platforms by December 2015.

 In Transistor, the player controls Red, a popular singer in the city of Cloudbank, as she moves through the sci-fi-themed cityscape and battles robotic enemies collectively known as the Process.
 The game is presented through an isometric camera and features both real-time combat and a frozen, turned-based mode.
 The player is armed with a greatsword-like weapon, the titular Transistor, through which various powers called Functions are used against the enemies.